dansanderson/m65tool/docs/dev_style.md

 Guide](https://google.github.io/styleguide/cppguide.html).
 It is enforced by `clang-format`.
 There's a `make format` target that runs it.

 - Indents are two spaces.
-No tabs, unless in `Makefile.am` where tabs are significant.
+No tabs, unless in Makefile rules (in `module.mk` or `project.mk`) where tabs are significant.

 - Ordering of `#include`. (clang-format will re-order correctly.)